 Freezer Giving Off A Burning Smell?
 This Could Be Why

-If your freezer is giving off a burning smell, chances are it is new, the power cord is damaged, or there’s an issue with the defrost heater.
-A broken condenser fan, dirty coils, or faulty compressor could also explain the issue.
+If your freezer is giving off a burning smell, it’s probably new, there’s a power issue, or the defrost heater is malfunctioning.
+A broken condenser fan, dirty coils, or faulty compressor could also explain the problem.

-Keep reading to learn how to solve these issues!
+Keep reading to learn how to eliminate the burning smell from freezers!

 What to Do if Your Freezer Smells Like Burning: 6 Simple Steps